Perineal Scar Massage

 Once you are 6-7 weeks you will likely have your appointment with your provider.
 They will give you more of an idea as to how your tissue is healing.

-Based off of that appointment, you may began more scar tissue work on your perineal scar.
-As the sensitivity, pain, and numbness begin to decrease at the scar site and touch to the vulva, perineum and vagina feel better, you may feel ready to resume sex.
+Based off that appointment, you may begin more scar tissue work on your perineal scar.
+As the scar heals and the pain lessens, you may start feeling more comfortable having sex again.

 Join The V-Hive